Future plans that flow form our Vision and our Values:

 – To equip every Christian to share Christ much more intently and regularly with family, friends and others.

-– To prioritise in new ways impacting our local community for Christ through new sports activities and other programmes in our church hall from 2017 onwards.
+– To prioritise in new ways impacting our local community for Christ through new sports activities and other programmes in our church hall.

 – To enable teams from Willowfield to travel with George Newell as part of equipping them for evangelism in their everyday life and Willowfield ministry.

 – To continue and to strengthen our existing outreach ministries like door–to–door, and continue to use all the big festivals i.e. Christmas, Easter etc. creatively.

 – To provide ways in which every Christian in Willowfield is serving, giving time to ministries that are Kingdom focused.

 – To share more clearly what is happening through different ministries and how to become involved in these.

 – To come alongside people and help them discover their gifts and passions and enable them find ways to serve.
 Some courses as well as one–to–one conversations will help with this.